Self-Signed SSL

 • The port for the Admin GUI to listen on: The Admin GUI receives browser connections.
 As discussed above, in self-signed mode the Admin GUI will only bind to the local host.

-• GUI Username or email address to authorize: The initial set of administrator accounts can be stored in the configuration file.
+• Initial GUI users: The initial set of administrator accounts can be stored in the configuration file.
 When Velociraptor starts, it automatically adds these accounts as administrators.
 When using self-signed SSL mode, the only authentication method available is Basic Authentication.
 Velociraptor stores the username and hashed passwords in the datastore.

 Option B: Automate the config file generation